3v0k4/contact-page/blog/posts/2020-08-28-how-to-tame-complexity-into-simplicity-with-a-shake-list.md

 ## Outro

 Nowadays, I would have deferred coding more.
 You know what I would have done instead?
 You bet it is more whiteboarding.
 Candidate solutions were still too abstract.
-Today I would have used [Pipelines](https://odone.io/posts/2020-06-29-decomposing-features-into-pipelines.html) and made sure to get [Code Quality for Free](https://odone.io/posts/2020-08-20-code-quality-is-free-if-you-do-it-right.html).
+Today I would have [Decomposed the Feature Into a Pipeline](https://odone.io/posts/2020-06-29-decomposing-features-into-pipelines.html) and made sure to get [Code Quality for Free](https://odone.io/posts/2020-08-20-code-quality-is-free-if-you-do-it-right.html).

 Besides consuming more markers, I would also overcommunicate more throughout the process.
 Unfortunately, it's **not common to see a developer spending time on the whiteboard**.
 Thus, it's better to raise the objection and explain what's going on.
 I highlight the complexity of the problem by making the shake list visible.
 I employ the process to propose shortcuts or better alternatives.
 I advertise the many silly mistakes I avoided.
 I show by example that my work is faster and better by the nature of my process.